openvinotoolkit/training_extensions/docs/source/guide/get_started/api_tutorial.rst

             This ensures that it is exported with a ``saliency_map`` and ``feature_vector`` that will be used in the XAI.

-    .. tab:: Export with different checkpoint
+    .. tab-item:: Export with different checkpoint

         .. code-block:: python

             engine.export(checkpoint="<path/to/checkpoint>")

-    .. tab:: Export with FP16
+    .. tab-item:: Export with FP16

         .. code-block:: python